freeverseio/laos-examples/ETHDenver2024/README.md

 ![LAOS_ETHDenver](../imgs/LAOS_ETHDenver.jpg)
 # BUIDL at ETHDenver with [**LAOS Network**](https://laosnetwork.io)

-## Mint limitless assets on Ethereum, without paying ETH
+## Mint assets on Ethereum, without paying ETH

 LAOS is a Layer 1 that connects without bridges to Ethereum, Polygon, their respective L2s, and any other EVM-compatible chains.
 It allows for the minting of large number of assets on these chains without incurring native gas fees, eliminating the need for bridges or wrapped currency, while still being fully compatible with their DApps and marketplaces.